Ergonomics: Policy implementation

 Obstacles surrounding better ergonomic features to sedentary employees include cost, time, effort and for both companies and employees.
 The evidence above helps establish the importance of ergonomics in a sedentary workplace, yet missing information from this problem is enforcement and policy implementation.
-As a modernized workplace becomes more and more technology based more jobs are becoming primarily seated, therefore leading to a need to prevent chronic injuries and pain.
-This is becoming easier with the amount of research around ergonomic tools saving money companies by limiting the number of days missed from work and workers comp cases.
+As a modernized workplace becomes more technology-based, more jobs are becoming primarily seated, leading to a need to prevent chronic injuries and pain.
+This is becoming easier with the amount of research around ergonomic tools saving companies money by limiting the number of days missed from work and workers' compensation cases.
 The way to ensure that corporations prioritize these health outcomes for their employees is through policy and implementation.

-Nationwide there are no policies that are currently in place, however a handful of big companies and states have taken on cultural policies to insure the safety of all workers.
-For example, the state of Nevada risk management department has established a set of ground rules for both agencies responsibilities and employees responsibilities.
+In the United States, there are no nationwide policies that are currently in place; however, a handful of big companies and states have taken on cultural policies to ensure the safety of all workers.
+For example, the state of Nevada risk management department has established a set of ground rules for both agencies' responsibilities and employees' responsibilities.
 The agency responsibilities include evaluating workstations, using risk management resources when necessary and keeping OSHA records.
-To see specific workstation ergonomic policies and responsibilities click here.